 I only HAVE to get 90 hours of education to sit the IBLCE Exam.
 Which of your courses can I do to meet the minimum requirement?

 We don't offer a course for IBCLC preparation that is only 90 hours.
-Our faculty felt that we'd rather put our efforts into a comprehensive program that will give you the confidence to take and pass the IBLCE Exam and to work competently as an IBCLC afterwards.
+Our faculty felt that we'd rather put our efforts into a comprehensive program that will give you the confidence to take and pass the IBLCE Exam and to work competently as an IBCLC afterward.
 The BreastEd Series (120 hours) is the program we offer to prepare future IBCLCs.

 I'm just beginning to work in the field and I won't be taking the IBLCE Exam for at least 3 - 5 years.
 Should I do the BreastEd Series now?

-Yes that is appropriate.
+Yes, that is appropriate.
 As you continue to gain your clinical experience you will be applying and consolidating the knowledge you've gained from your studies.
-You will gain maximum benefit out of both your clinical experience and your studies.
+You will gain maximum benefit from both your clinical experience and your studies.

 Can Health e-Learning help me to get clinical experience?

 Can I get my General Education courses with Health e-Learning?

-All licensed, registered or recognized health professionals are deemed by IBLCE to have met this criteria.
-For those who are not health professionals the eight Group 1 subjects must be obtained from an accredited college or university and each be of one academic term in length.
+All licensed, registered or recognized health professionals are deemed by IBLCE to have met these criteria.
+For those who are not health professionals, the eight Group 1 subjects must be obtained from an accredited college or university and each is of one academic term in length.
 Health e-Learning does NOT provide these subjects.

 Of the six additional subjects required Medical Terminology and Professional Ethics can be obtained from Health e-Learning.

-OK I've definitely decided I want to become a Lactation Consultant.
-I'm going to enroll into the BreastEd Series.
+OK, I've definitely decided I want to become a Lactation Consultant.
+I'm going to enroll in the BreastEd Series.
 Are there any other courses that you recommend?

 Congratulations on your decision.
 Yes, ET01 Ethics for Lactation Consultants will be beneficial, and the Expert Lectures will be invaluable.
-Then, between January and March or July and September of the year you are taking the Exam, enroll into the Lactation Exam Practice.
+Then, between January and March or July and September of the year you are taking the exam, enroll in the Lactation Exam Practice.
 You'll be very well prepared and confident.